nova0821/iotjs-wiki/Build-for-Linux.md

             * jerry
             * libuv

 ※ harmony?
-It began from our project internal code name. (_Sounds good, isn't it? :)_)
+It's from initial code name of our project. (_Sounds good, isn't it? :)_)

 #### Prerequisite